 The default location for libvirt-managed virtual machine images.
 Excluded to avoid replacing virtual machine images with older versions during a rollback.

 By default, Fedora Workstation includes the Firefox browser.
-So, if you take a snapshot of your home directory and later undo any changes, you don’t want to lose any new bookmarks, passwords, and other user data.
+If you take a snapshot of your home directory and later undo any changes, you don't want to lose any new bookmarks, passwords, and other user data.

-As a result, I created a separate subvolume for the ‘.mozilla‘ directory, keeping it separate from the /home subvolume and avoiding data loss during any undo changes.
+So, I'll create a new subvolume for the '.mozilla' directory.
+This keeps it separate from the home subvolume and prevents data loss during undo operations.

 2. Create Partitions and File Systems